FranxYao/Deep-Generative-Models-for-Natural-Language-Processing/README.md

 * Yoon Kin, Alexander Rush, Lei Yu, Adhiguna Kuncoro, Chris Dyer, and Gabor Melis
 * Compared with the above perturb-and-parse paper, this paper does not use continuous relexation of the sampling over the CRF, so it use the score function estimator with control variate.

+I have to say I really like the RNNG and the structured attention models.
+Really good modeling techniques for fundamental language structures.

 #### Differentiable Perturb-and-Parse: Semi-Supervised Parsing with a Structured Variational Autoencoder, ICLR 19
 * Caio Corro, Ivan Titov, Edinburgh
 * Reparameterize the sampling from a CRF by using gumbel perturbation (so one can inject randomness to the potential) and continuous relexation of Eisner (so one can perform efficient inference).